[koh-op-er-uh-tiv, -op-ruh-tiv, -op-uh-rey-tiv]

 - involving or denoting an educational program comprising both classroom study and on-the-job or technical training, especially in colleges and universities.

-a jointly owned enterprise engaging in the production or distribution of goods or the supplying of services, operated by its members for their mutual benefit, typically organized by consumers or farmers.
+- a jointly owned enterprise engaging in the production or distribution of goods or the supplying of services, operated by its members for their mutual benefit, typically organized by consumers or farmers.

-willing to cooperate; helpful
+- willing to cooperate; helpful

-acting in conjunction with others; cooperating
+- acting in conjunction with others; cooperating

-(of an enterprise, farm, etc) owned collectively and managed for joint economic benefit
+- (of an enterprise, farm, etc) owned collectively and managed for joint economic benefit

-(of an economy or economic activity) based on collective ownership and cooperative use of the means of production and distribution
+- (of an economy or economic activity) based on collective ownership and cooperative use of the means of production and distribution

-a cooperative organization
+- a cooperative organization

-(US) Also called cooperative apartment. a block of flats belonging to a corporation in which shares are owned in proportion to the relative value of the flat occupiedSometimes shortened to: coop Compare condominium (sense 3)
+- Also called: cooperative apartment US a block of flats belonging to a corporation in which shares are owned in proportion to the relative value of the flat occupiedSometimes shortened to: coop Compare condominium (def.
+3)